 e.
 The Transmission Customer provides the information required by the Transmission Provider’s planning process established in Attachment K; and

 f.
 The Transmission Customer has executed a Point-To-Point Service Agreement or has agreed to receive service pursuant to Section 15.3.

+g.
+The Transmission Customer must comply with the requirements of Attachment P regarding the EIM.